home battery backup

 1. You Want To Live Off Grid

-There are a growing number of people who want to live off the grid and be energy independent.
+There is a growing number of people who want to live off the grid and be energy-independent.
 With frequent power outages in many areas and soaring electricity costs, it’s easy to see why that’s an appealing option for many.

 2. You Live In An Area With Frequent Power Outages and Want the Peace of Mind